sottey/tje/README.md

-## NOTE: This plugin does NOT work with Trilium 0.62.
-Working to get it compatible soon.
-If you have upgraded to 62 and do not want to revert to at least 61.13, you can just remove TJE with no negative effects.

 # Trilium JSON Editor (tje)

 The Trilium JSON Editor is a table (spreadsheet)  type editor for single depth JSON notes.
 It allows for JSON editing of any Code→JSON note type.
 It provides auto save functionality, formatting, formulas and more.
 The heart of this is the amazing x-spreadsheet javascript repo located here.